 This paragraph is intended to guide the operator during the machine installation indicating the different execution phases order with relative detailed paragraphs described for each operation.
-In order to do a correct installation, proceed as follows:
+To do a correct installation, proceed as follows:

-- 1. check and verify all of the machine's components - 2. prepare the machine's installation site - 3. position the machine at the site - 4. prepare all the electric power connections of the machine - 5. rotate the mode selector switch onboard control panel to the PERSON/TP position to enable the machine functioning through the loading unit directly - 6. install the mast, anchorages and accessories - 7. install the braking pads - 8. install the floor's access doors - install the stop cams on the mast by adjusting their position in order to allow the stop at the ground and landing floor levels and permit to open the ramp correctly on the floor board a.
-In case the calling system from the floors is not present, insert the 6 pole connector on its place at the base control panel
+- 1. check and verify all the machine's components - 2. prepare the machine's installation site - 3. position the machine at the site - 4. prepare all the electric power connections of the machine - 5. rotate the mode selector switch onboard control panel to the PERSON/TP position to enable the machine functioning through the loading unit directly - 6. install the mast, anchorages, and accessories - 7. install the braking pads - 8. install the floor's access doors - 9. install the stop cams on the mast by adjusting their position to allow the stop at the ground and landing floor levels and permit to open the ramp correctly on the floorboard - 10.attach the calling board from the floors (not applicable for Transport Platforms) beginning from the base control panel - a.
+In case the calling system from the floors is not present, insert the 6-pole connector on its place at the base control panel